joostkremers/pandoc-mode/docs/index.md

-subdivision in the Pandoc README and the user guide on [Pandoc.org](http://pandoc.org/README.html), which should make it easier to find the relevant options in the menus. `pandoc-mode` supports Pandoc version 1.x and version 2.x: options that are only valid in Pandoc 1.x are marked with an asterisk.
-(Options that only exist in Pandoc 2.x aren’t marked.)
+subdivision in the Pandoc README and the user guide on [Pandoc.org](http://pandoc.org/README.html), which should make it easier to find the relevant options in the menus. `pandoc-mode` supports Pandoc version 3.x.
+Please file a bug report if any options are missing.

-One nice thing about the hydra menus is that the value of an option is displayed beside it.
+One nice thing about the transient menus is that the value of an option is displayed beside it.
 Pandoc’s options come in several different kinds.
 Switches, (boolean options that do not take a value), are toggled when you select them, and their value is displayed as either “yes” or “no”.
 If you select another kind of option, you are asked to provide a value in the minibuffer.
-For template variables and metadata items, you are asked both a variable / metadata name and a value.

-Unsetting an option can usually be done by prefixing the relevant key with a dash `-`.
-This is actually the negative prefix argument, which can be typed without the meta (alt) key when inside a hydra menu.
-So for example, if you’re in the files menu (`C-c / o f`), you can set an output file with `o`, and to unset the output file, you can type `- o`.
+Unsetting an option can be done by using the negative prefix argument, which can be typed inside the transient menus with `M--` (i.e., hold down the meta (alt) key and press `-`), or with `C-u -`.
+So for example, if you’re in the files menu (`C-c / o f`), you can set an output file with `o`, and you can unset the output file with `M-- o`.

+Options that can be repeated are displayed as lists of values.
+If you select such an option in a transient menu, you are asked for a value, which is then added to the list.
+To remove a single item from the list, type the relevant key preceded by the negative prefix argument `C-u -` (or `M--`).
+You are then asked for an item to remove.
+The remaining items are retained.
+To remove all items from the list, press the key with two prefix arguments, i.e., `C-u C-u`.

+Some repeatable options, such as template variables and metadata items, are key-value pairs.
+When you set such an option, you are asked both a variable / metadata item and a value.
+Here, too, selecting the option adds another item to the list.
+You can delete single items in the same way, using `C-u -`.
+You’ll be asked for the key to remove.
+As above, deleting all items can be done with `C-u C-u`.

+Some template variables do not need a value, they just need to be present.
+In order to set such a variable, use a numeric prefix argument, i.e., `M-1` or `C-u 1`.
+(The actual number is irrelevant.)
+You are then asked for the key, but you do not need to provide a value.
+This obviously also works for other options that take key-value pairs.

 Many Pandoc options have file names as values.
 These are normally prompted for and stored as *relative* paths.
 File name completion is available, starting from the current directory.
-For some options, such as `--css`, relative paths make more sense because an absolute file would almost certainly be incorrect once the output html file is moved to the web server.
+For some options, such as `--css`, relative paths make more sense because an absolute file would almost certainly be incorrect once the output html file is moved to a web server.
 Other options, such as `--template`, look in Pandoc’s data directory and therefore also do not require an absolute path.
 Lastly, auxiliary files, such as `--include-in-header`, will usually be stored in the same directory as the source file or in a subdirectory, in